jyg007/shardkeystore/README.md

+# Shared Key store for OSO integration

+This code sample is an example how to create a shard key store within OSO if you are considering using an MPC signer.

 ## build/

-This directory allows to build bitsigner container
+This directory allows to build the Shard keystore container

 ## contractgenerator/

-This directory contains the signer4mpc contract generator.
+This directory contains the shardkeystore contract generator.
 Terraform is not required

 1/ Edit terraforms.tfvars
 2/ create_contract_shell.sh creates the contract in install directory